Jan Carstenszoon

 Setting sail from Ambon in the Dutch East Indies with two ships, the yacht Pera (captained by Carstenszoon) and Arnhem (captained by Willem Joosten van Colster), the ships travelled along the south coast of New Guinea, then headed south to Cape York Peninsula and the Gulf of Carpentaria.
 On 14 April 1623, Cape Keerweer was passed.
 Landing in search of fresh water for his stores, Carstenszoon encountered a party of the local indigenous Australian inhabitants.
 Carstenszoon described them as "poor and miserable looking people" who had "no knowledge of precious metals or spices".

 On 8 May 1623, Carstenszoon and his crew fought a skirmish with 200 Aboriginal people at the mouth of a small river near Cape Duyfken (named after Janszoon's vessel which had earlier visited the region) and landed at the Pennefather River.
 Carstenszoon named the small river Carpentier River, and the Gulf of Carpentaria in honour of Pieter de Carpentier, at that time Governor-General of the Dutch East Indies.
 Carstenszoon reached the Staaten River before heading north again.
-The Pera and Carstenszoon returned to Ambon while the Arnhem crossed the Gulf of Carpentaria, sighting the east coast of Arnhem Land.
+Carstenszoon aboard Pera returned to Ambon while Arnhem crossed the Gulf of Carpentaria, sighting the east coast of Arnhem Land.